 - 1. The Local Government Act 2003 requires the Council to comply with the CIPFA Prudential Code for Capital Finance in Local Authorities when carrying out capital and treasury management activities. - 2.
-The Department for Communities and Local Government (CLG) issued revised Guidance on Local Authority Investments in February last year that requires the Council to approve an investment strategy before the start of each financial year. - 3.
+The Ministry of Housing, Communities and Local Government (MHCLG) issued revised Guidance on Local Authority Investments that requires the Council to approve an investment strategy before the start of each financial year. - 3.
 This report fulfils the Council's legal obligation under the Local Government Act 2003 to have regard to both the CIPFA Code and the MHCLG Guidance.